Scammers See Opportunity in Open Enrollment Season

 Finding Charities to Believe In

-Scammers count on Americans' good will after natural disasters such as Hurricane Florence.
+Scammers count on Americans' good will after natural disasters.
 If you get a cold call asking for a donation, check the charity's legitimacy before offering your credit card number.

 Veterans Targeted in Benefits Scams

 Veterans who receive calls or messages claiming to be from "veterans services" should have their guard up.
 Scammers are attempting to steal personal and financial info using caller ID spoofing.

 As college students across the country settle in for the fall semester, they may find themselves prime targets for scammers seeking to capitalize on the busy academic season.

 Protecting Military Families from Imposter Scams

 In honor of Military Consumer Month, the FCC is helping raise awareness of scams in which bad actors use robocall and caller ID spoofing to target U.S. servicemen and women and their families.

 The FCC received numerous consumer complaints about scammers trying to steal money or personal information by posing as Chinese consulate employees.
 The callers speak Chinese and have been targeting areas with large Chinese American populations.

 Broadband improves lives for people of all ages, from connecting far-flung family members and friends to providing easy online access to a virtual world of goods and services.
 The FCC provides information about how - and why - you can Get Connected.

 Grandparents often have a difficult time saying no to their grandchildren, and con artists know it.
 Be on alert for scam callers impersonating family members in crisis.